francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-2.md

 #### DigitalOcean Static Inventory

-As an example, we can see what our static inventory definition would look like in order to provide the same functionality of the dynamic inventory plugin:
+As an example, we can see what our static inventory definition would look like in order to provide the same functionality as the dynamic inventory plugin:

 ```yaml
 ---